How to Measure and Slowdown Aging: Essential Tests and Recommendations

 • Cognition: How well you remember things and process information.

-• Brain health: Observed through imaging tests that look at brain structure and activity.
+• Brain health: Observed through imaging tests (like MRI or PET scans) that look at brain structure and activity.

 3. Blood-Brain Barrier Function